czkwg8/Google-BBR/README.md

 # Google-BBR
 BBR congestion control algorithm

-This repository will build the kernel module.
+This repository will build the kernel modules (BBR and Fair Queue traffic policing).

 # How to Use
 Make sure you have the same version kernel headers as your kernel installed